KulkarniShrinivas/NexGen_ChatBot/README.md

 Description:

 AI ChatBot is a modern AI project that utilizes the OpenAI API to create a real-time chatbot similar to ChatGPT.
 The application not only provides dynamic conversational abilities but also incorporates a database to store user chats for conversation tracking.
-Users have the flexibility to delete their conversations at any time.
+Users have the flexibility to delete their conversations at any time, and
+Developed a secure and scalable AI-ChatBot using the MERN Stack (MongoDB, Express, React, Node) with advanced authentication by implementing middlewares witg and TypeScript, delivering a production-ready SaaS application for seamless and reliable conversational experiences for users.